-EOC Tech defines its "Academic Year" for the purposes of the Pell Grant as 900 clock hours and 30 weeks of instruction for most of the eligible career majors (except for the Fire Academy and Paramedic).
+EOCTC defines its "Academic Year" for the purposes of the Pell Grant as 900 clock hours and 30 weeks of instruction for most of the eligible career majors (except for the Fire Academy).
 For a few career majors, the Academic Year equals the program length in both hours and weeks.
 If the career major has less than 900 clock hours or less than 30 weeks of instruction, the student's Pell Grant will be prorated accordingly and the student will be eligible for a portion of their "Scheduled Award".
-The Fire Academy career majors (Master Firefighter Basic and Master Firefighter Advanced) have an Academic Year defined as 918 hours, 22 weeks
+The Fire Academy career major (Firefighter/EMT Academy) has an Academic Year defined as 818 hours, 22 weeks.